-- An individual must use his/her own discretion about when he/ she must engage a hostile suspect for survival.
+- An individual must use their own discretion about when they must engage a hostile suspect for survival.

 - Do not attempt to apprehend or interfere with the suspect except for self-protection.

-- Contact authorities as soon as it is safe to do so.
-Call extension

-6-9865 (from a on-campus) or 724-836-9865.
+- Call extension 7005 (from on-campus phone) or 814-269-7005.
 Have these numbers programmed into your cell phone.

 - Report location, number of suspects, and description if possible.

 - Make the determination of whether to run, hide, or fight AND COMMIT TO IT.

 - Run: if there is an escape path, attempt to evacuate.

 - Evacuate whether others agree to or not.

 - Leave belongings behind.

 - Help others escape if possible.

-- Prevent others from entering area.
+- · Prevent others from entering area.

 - Hide: if evacuation is not possible, find a place to hide.

 - Lock and/or blockade the door.

 - Silence your cell phone.

 - Hide behind large objects.

 - Remain very quiet.

 - Your hiding place should be out of the suspect's view, provide protection from shots fired in your direction, and not trap or restrict your options for movement.

 - Fight: as a last resort and only if your life is in danger.

 - Attempt to incapacitate the suspect.

 - Act with physical aggression.

 - Improvise weapons.

 - Commit to your actions.